KuhakuPixel/AceTheGame/tutorial/quick_start.md

       and now you should have `999999` coin.

-# For Non-Rooted Phone
+# Non-Rooted

-For this program to work on non rooted device, you need to patch the apk it self first to add the `memory scanner and editor` feature inside the apk.
+For this program to work on non-rooted device, you need to patch the apk itself first to add the `memory scanner and editor` feature inside the apk.

 ### Steps: